Trump and Biden await result of divisive presidential race overshadowed by Covid

 “I’m superstitious about predicting what an outcome’s gonna be until it happens … but I’m hopeful,” he added.

-National polls have consistently put Mr Biden ahead, but the race has been close in the battleground states, including Florida, Georgia and Arizona, which hold the keys to the White House.
+National polls have consistently put Mr Biden ahead, but the race has been close in the battleground states, including Florida, Ohio and Arizona, which hold the keys to the White House.

+Nigel Farage, the Brexit Party leader who has joined Mr Trump on the campaign trail, told the PA news agency that high turnout could be bad news for his ally.

+“Obviously, it’s tough to judge.
+We’re dealing with a huge turnout, unprecedented in modern times.
+I have memories of the UK referendum, we had a huge turnout and Brexit won.”

 Each state gets a number of electoral college votes roughly in line with its population, and they largely hand them all to the winner in that state.
 With 538 up for grabs across the States, 270 is the key number to win the presidency.